oversword/super-small-state-machine/README.md

 Do not override the execution method by default

-Use the provided nodes by default.
+Uses the provided nodes by default.

 Initialise with an empty adapters list.